 - Weight: 3.41 lb | 1.55 kg

-They are also relatively pricey.
-However, the added comfort is worth it.
-You can read my Tacx NEO Motion Plates review for more info.
+Additionally, they don’t provide a riding experience as great as other rocker plates.
+They are also relatively pricey, but the added comfort is worth it.
+For more information, read my Tacx NEO Motion Plates review.

 Main Features